 There are several types of income that you can use to fund a Chapter 13 bankruptcy plan.
 Some of the ways are wages or salary from full-time job, income from self-employment, commissions from sales, social security benefits, unemployment benefits, royalties, proceeds from selling property and disability.

-Bankruptcy isn’t always the best choice.
+Bankruptcy isn’t always the best choice but sometimes it can be a great thing.
 Consider potential consequences before you file.
 If you have other options that can get your financial situation in order, use them first.